Talent-Catalog/talentcatalog/docs/v210/enhanced_search.md

 # Enhanced Other Languages Search

-We're made improvements to the "other languages" search field, with a visually improved layout for language proficiency options and added reminders to ensure users select at least one proficiency level.
+We've made improvements to the "other languages" search field, with a visually improved layout for language proficiency options and added reminders to ensure users select at least one proficiency level.
 This addresses an important usability concern where the proficiency level selection might have been easily overlooked, potentially leading to incomplete search results.
 With this update, users' other languages selections will be accurately interpreted and